 Here are the tools that Stanislavski employed in the rehearsal room:

-There are some arguments between scholars and practitioners alike as to whether there is actually any difference between THE METHOD OF PHYSICAL ACTIONS and ACTIVE ANALYSIS and I would implore you to explore them and decide for yourself.
-But here are the key differences.
-The method of physical actions is an exercise which should allow you to go from simple physical actions to a deep understanding of the characters emotional and psychological life and active analysis goes a little something like this.
+There are some arguments between scholars and practitioners alike as to whether there is actually any difference between THE METHOD OF PHYSICAL ACTIONS and ACTIVE ANALYSIS.
+Our verdict here, is … to explore them and decide for yourself.
+That said, there are some key differences.
+The method of physical actions is an exercise which should allow you to go from simple physical actions to a deep understanding of the characters emotional and psychological life.
+Active analysis is a more regimented process, and goes a little something like this:

 Stanislavski Performance Practices

-Now when we talk about having two relationships coexisting on stage or in front of a camera we’d be up the creek if we didn’t talk about DUAL CONSCIOUSNESS.
-This is personally, one of my most utilised tools, and it’s at the center of my, I guess you would call it style?
-Practice?
-Method?
-And I’m willing to bet you use it too, whether you know it or not.
-Dual Consciousness is essentially splitting your creative mind in twain.
-One is deeply invested in what’s happening on stage and living the life of the character, and the other is focused solely in the real world.
-It’s focused on the lights, your marks, and of course, the audience.
-This is what I meant when I talked about a fine balance between living the life of the character while executing a fine craft.
+When we talk about having two relationships coexisting on stage or in front of a camera, we’d be up the proverbial creek if we didn’t talk about DUAL CONSCIOUSNESS.
+Dual Consciousness is the process by which you essentially split your creative mind in twain.
+One is deeply invested in what’s happening on stage and living the life of the character, the other is focused solely in the real world.
+It’s focused on the lights, your marks and, of course, the audience.
 There should always be a balance between the two, and it’s entirely possible for that pendulum to get out of whack.
-I’ve felt it happened a number of times before.
 The key is to always be seeking a balance between the two in your performance and not letting one overtake the other.

 Another practitioner that spends a lot of time exploring the concept of dual consciousness is Yoshi Oida.
 Check out our article on his work: Why ‘The Invisible Actor’ is my Ride or Die Acting Book.

-Now we’re getting to the very sharp point of the blade here when we talk about your CREATIVE INDIVIDUALITY.
-And really in its most basic sense that is what you, that’s right you, bring to the character my friend.
-That’s something that no one else can bring to the table.
-So whenever you doubt your choices, or you don’t feel good enough, remember that no one can do this as you can, and you’ll be fired up once again.
+We’re getting to the very sharp point of the blade when we talk about your CREATIVE INDIVIDUALITY.
+In its most basic sense, it’s what you personally bring to the character—what no one else can bring to the table.
+Whenever you doubt your choices, or you don’t feel good enough in the role, remember that no one can do this as you can, and you’ll be fired up once again!

 One last thing that Stanislavski talked about when it came to performance practices was INNER CREATIVE MOOD.
-And what that is, is essentially the on-stage version of the inner creative state.
+This is the on-stage version of the inner creative state.
 It’s when you’re centred, and flowing and totally fired up.
 It allows you to let yourself fly.

-While there may be no one perfect system, Constantin Stanislavski certainly did his best to try and create one.
-His achievements in the art and scholarship of theatre and acting were immense, and he certainly had a hand in the way we act today.
-With that being said, not every system will work for everyone, and maybe there will be bits and pieces to you which are gold and others that don’t light your fire.
+While there may be no one perfect system, Constantin Stanislavski certainly spent a good chunk of his life trying to creat eone.
+His achievements in the art and scholarship of theatre and acting were immense, and there are few acting methodologies in use today that don’t owe him an enormous debt.
+With that being said, not every system will work for everyone.
+There might be bits and pieces in this process that you find suit you perfectly, and others that fail to light your fire.
+But that’s okay!
 The point of any system of acting is to produce the best performance possible, and how you get there is up to you.
+Good luck!